MathIsLife/mathislife.github.io/index.md

 > When something is important enough, you do it even if the odds are not in your favor.

 ## About Me
 I'm Jubayer Nirjhor currently pursuing computer science at University of Dhaka.

+* <b> Email: </b> jr_nirjhor@yahoo.com